-Updated on January 20, 2015
+Updated on December 23, 2015

 Orange Giant: 110 days.
 Huge 7 to 8 foot plants, loaded with gorgeous burnt orange seed heads.
 Pkt. $1.50

 Red Amaranth: 95 days.
 Deep red seed heads.
-(UNAVAILABLE FOR 2015)
+(UNAVAILABLE FOR 2016)

 Red Leaf Grain: 105 days.
 Red foliage and flower heads.
-Pkt. $2.00 OG (Limit 1 Pkt.)
+Pkt. $2.00 Certified Organic Seed (Limit 1 Pkt.)

 Neiger: A black seeded type that is sown in the Spring for a mid-summer harvest.
 The seed heads and awns are a black color and very attractive in flower arrangements.
-(UNAVAILABLE FOR 2015)
+(UNAVAILABLE FOR 2016)

 Lentil culture: Plant when you plant peas.
 They grow best in cool weather.
 My college years were spent in the pea and lentil growing region of the Northwest.
 Lentil fields are beautiful and the seeds are very nutritious.
-Packet contains 1 oz. and plants about a 25 foot row.
+Packet contains 1 oz.

 Black Beluga: Small, black-seeded lentil.
-Pkt. $2.00 OG
+Pkt. $2.00 Certified Organic Seed